JuliaDynamics/Agents.jl/docs/src/index.md

 3. The spatial model of your structure is an arbitrary graph instead of a rectangular grid
 4. The agents have multiple values attached to them
 5. You want the output of your simulation to be a `DataFrame` for easier further analysis
-6. You care about stability (Agents.jl has a simpler API, is better documented and is stable)
+6. You care about stability
+7. You want something simple to learn and use (Agents.jl has a simpler API and is much better documented)